 To explore the origins of Yoga Nidra I will now dwell on each of the different elements of Satyananda Yoga Nidra and discuss their possible origins one by one.

 There is an obvious resemblance in practice position between Yoga Nidra and lying down western relaxation therapy.
-Unlike most meditative techniques, we practice Yoga Nidra lying on the back in savasana.
+Unlike most meditative techniques, we practice Yoga Nidra lying on the back in shavasana.

-The 15th-century Hatha Pradipika later classifies this position as an asana : “Lying supine like a corpse on the ground is savasana.
+The 15th-century Hatha Pradipika later classifies this position as an asana : “Lying supine like a corpse on the ground is shavasana.
 It remedies fatigue and causes the mind to stop.“

 Though lying relaxation might have been an established concept in the west by the early 20th century, lying down meditation was by no means new to Indian yoga traditions.